admb-project/admb/scripts/docker/quickstart-unix.md

 Requirements
 ------------

-The operating system of host computer running ADMB Docker container for Linux must be either Linux, MacOS or Windows.
+To use ADMB Docker container for Linux, the operating system of host computer must be either Linux, MacOS or Windows.

+* Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Linux or the MacOS.

 Downloads
 ---------

-* Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Linux or the MacOS.

-* Using the Docker Desktop, download [ADMB container]("Provide link").
+* Using the Docker Desktop, download the [ADMB container](https://hub.docker.com/r/johnoel/admb/).

+       ~$ docker pull johnoel/admb:linux

 Usage
 -----